MicrosoftDocs/cloud-adoption-framework/docs/scenarios/sap/sap-power-platform-extend-landing-zone.md

 For more information, see [SAP ERP connectors](/connectors/saperp/).

 > [!NOTE]
-> In an SAP Rise context, the on-premises data gateway is installed within your Azure subscription and connects to the SAP Rise environment via network peering.
+> In a RISE with SAP context, the on-premises data gateway is installed within your Azure subscription and connects to the RISE with SAP environment via network peering.
 If your SAP systems are still running on-premises, the gateway must be installed in your on-premises environment.

 #### SAP OData connector